 Active class participation, graded on a scale of 0-2 daily, involves speaking up in class, engaging in group activities during class, paying attention to what your instructor and classmates are saying, active listening, and following any instructions the instructor gives.
 Making mistakes is a normal part of language learning and does not harm your participation grade.
 If you are absent from class, you cannot gain participation points for that day.
 Being very late to class, leaving early, and being disruptive in class will impact your participation grade.
 There will be no opportunity to make up for missed participation, but absences due to documented medical conditions and personal emergencies will be considered excused.
 Homework assignments will be graded on a scale of 0-2 for completion, timeliness, and reflecting understanding of the material.
 It is your responsibility to submit your homework before leaving class.
 You may study and do homework with other students in your class, but you must always write your own answers independently.
-Three tests will occur during the semester.
-These written tests will test your knowledge of the MSA we have learned in the previous lessons covered in class.
+Short quizzes will occur at the beginning of class roughly once per week.
+They will check that you are learning the vocabulary of our recent course material.
+Your lowest quiz grade will be dropped at the end of the semester.
+Two tests will occur during the semester.
+The first test will cover Lesson 10 of Al-Kitaab Vol 2, and the second test will cover the material in our unit on media Arabic.
 We will have a review of the material before each test.
-Short vocabulary quizzes will occur at the beginning of class once per week on weeks when there is not a test.
-They will check that you are learning the new chapter vocabulary.
-Your lowest quiz grade will be dropped at the end of the semester.
-Oral presentations will be on topics pertinent to our recent lessons and will be opportunities to evaluate students' speaking skills.
-The cultural portfolio will be made up of entries comprising brief reports each on an activity related to Arab culture.
-These activities can take on a variety of forms, and each portfolio entry will include an account of the activity, the student's reflection on the activity during and after completing it, the student's learning from the activity, and its connection to our course material.
-In-class writing assignments (twice during the semester) will each take a part of a class session.
-Students will be asked to write spontaneously in Arabic about a given topic related to what we have been studying.
+Oral presentations will be on topics pertinent to our recent course material and will be opportunities to evaluate students' speaking skills.
+In-class writing assignment: Students will be asked to write spontaneously for a part of a class period on an assigned topic related to our course content.
+Essay: toward the end of the semester, students will write an essay on a topic related to one of the topics covered in the course (Arab universities, Arabic media, or Arabic short stories).
 Using online translation tools and asking Arabic speakers from outside our class to help complete writing and oral assignments for this course is not permitted and constitutes academic dishonesty.